eheitfield/SwiftCluster/README.md

     showDiagnostics: true
 )
 ```
-`model` is configured to group the color data into 8 clusters.
+`model` is configured to group the color data into eight clusters.
 Groups are initialized using the Arthur-Vassilvetskii. algorithm  The optimization routine is set to end after 15 iterations or when the within-cluster mean criteria improves by less than one percent.

 We can now run the analysis and store our results.
 ```